Chris Villaire, CFP®

 - A communication style you can work with over years, not just months

-Credentials matter, but the relationship matters too.
+Credentials matter, but so does the relationship.
 You should feel comfortable asking your advisor a question you feel embarrassed about.
 If you don't, something's off.

 What This Looks Like at Villaire Financial

-I'm a CFP and I run a fee-only, fiduciary practice in Grand Rapids.
-My clients are mostly young professionals and dual-income couples, typically in their late 20s to early 40s, who are past the basics but dealing with enough complexity that having someone in their corner actually changes outcomes.
+I'm a CFP® professional and I run a fee-only, fiduciary practice in Grand Rapids.
+My clients are mostly young professionals, typically in their late 20s to early 40s, who are past the basics but dealing with enough complexity that having someone in their corner actually changes outcomes.

 I charge a flat monthly retainer plus an AUM fee for investment management.
 There are no commissions.
 I don't sell products.
-I don't have investment minimums that lock out people who are still building.
+And I don't have investment minimums that lock out people who are still in the process of building.

-The work is comprehensive: tax projections, investment management, retirement planning, insurance review, debt strategy, and being available when something comes up.
-If you're curious whether your situation fits, the intro call is free and there's no pressure.
-That conversation will tell you whether working together makes sense.
+The work is comprehensive: tax planning, investment management, retirement planning, insurance review, debt strategy, and being available when something comes up.
+If you're curious whether your situation is a fit, the intro call is free and there's no pressure.
+That conversation will tell us both whether working together makes sense.

 Frequently Asked Questions